dmbarbour/awelon/AboutABC.md

 ABC can be implemented using a stack machine.
 Each frame on the stack would correspond to a block application, with `$` or `?`, which hides away part or the value and operates on the rest.

-There are many cases where we can easily inline code, e.g. if a block is applied by the pattern `v$c`.
+There are many cases where we can easily inline code, e.g. if a block is applied by the pattern `vr$c`.
 Inlining code can be a powerful technique for performance optimizations.
 Similarly, there are many cases were we might be able to reduce the stack size, e.g. if a block ends with `$]` or `$c]`, effectively achieving [tail call elimination](http://en.wikipedia.org/wiki/Tail_call).

 An ABC implementation is not required to optimize tail calls, but it is encouraged.